-Understandably, if you are concerned that you might cause harm to yourself or others you will take steps to stop this from happening.
-This might mean ensuring that everywhere is spotlessly clean and germ free.
+Understandably, if you are concerned that you might cause harm to yourself or others, you will take steps to stop this from happening.
+This concern might mean ensuring that everywhere is spotlessly clean and germ-free.
 The obsessive thoughts then lead to rituals, otherwise known as compulsions.

 For example, think about superstitions, throwing salt over the shoulder, not putting an umbrella up indoors, not walking under ladders or splitting a post or pole with a friend when out walking.

-Do you really think that throwing salt over the shoulder will stop something from happening?
+Do you think that throwing salt over the shoulder will stop something from happening?
 Or that a long term friendship may be lost because while out walking you both walked either side of a post?
 Maybe not, but a lot of us do not risk it or “tempt fate” all the same.
-So well all have a bit of OCD.

 When OCD becomes a problem

-If you have OCD, you will realize, that the compulsions are more complicated than the examples given above.
+If you have OCD, you will realize that the compulsions are more complicated than the examples given above.
 For example, if you cannot get the thought out of your head that you may cause harm to yourself or to the people you care about, by spreading germs or contaminating them in some way, you will not risk causing this harm.
+See also contamination OCD

-These thoughts and feelings will raise your anxiety and fear levels sky high and once you wash your hands or clean the kitchen, your anxiety goes down a little.
-This is the start of the compulsions.
+These thoughts and feelings will raise your anxiety and fear levels sky high, and once you wash your hands or clean the kitchen, your anxiety goes down a little.
+This washing, along with the temporary relief provided is the start of the compulsions.

-However, your anxiety and fears quickly return and you wash your hands and clean again.
-Anxiety lowers, but quickly returns so you wash again.
-A vicious cycle quickly emerges, thought, compulsion, thought, compulsion, until it all becomes a blur and is just something that you do.
+However, your anxiety and fears quickly return, and you wash your hands and clean again.
+Stress lowers but promptly returns, so you wash again.
+A vicious cycle suddenly emerges, thought, compulsion, thought, compulsion, until it all becomes a blur and is just something that you do.

 Not being able to carry out compulsions, creates anxiety in itself.
 You may feel very distressed if you are not, for example, able to wash your hands.
-In fact, it can feel terrifying.
+It can feel terrifying.

-For some people the things that they do to reduce the anxiety, in an attempt to avoid something bad from happening, can seriously interfere with daily life.
+For some people, the things that they do to reduce the anxiety, in an attempt to avoid something terrible from happening can seriously interfere with daily life.
 It can take hours to get out of the house in the morning.